EssRey/HsWfHelper/README.md

 ## Current limitations

 In addition to the limitations laid out in "technical_limitations.md", right now the script has the following limitations:
+* some "set property" actions and related actions are currently attributed to the wrong object type.
+See issue tracker, should be resolved in next version.
+* "delay until time of day / day of week" actions are wrongly migrated as zero-delay "delay for set amount of time" actions (instead of as placeholders).
+See issue tracker.
+Should be trivially resolved in next version.
 * no ID mappings are applied
 * the following additional action types are migrated as placeholders:
   * webhook actions with request signatures